dyozie/pivotal-hd-docs/content/index.md

 title: Pivotal HD
 ---

-This site provide developers with resources to get started with Pivotal HD.
+This site provides developers with resources to get started with Pivotal HD.

 <ol class="class-list">
   <li>